MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-06-Tutorial-3D-step6.md

         }
 ```

-Then we need to update the lines in the Populate class to set this extra parameter:
+Then we need to update the lines in the Populate class to set this extra parameter.
+It is set to false for the scenery objects but to true
+for the dynamic objects:

 ```java
         public static void populate(World world) {